palkan/anyway_config/README.md

 This helper is automatically included to RSpec if `RAILS_ENV` or `RACK_ENV` env variable is equal to "test".
 It's only available for the example with the tag `type: :config` or with the path `spec/configs/...`.

-You can add it manually by requiring `"anyway/testing/helpers"` and including the `Anyway::Test::Helpers` module (into RSpec configuration or Minitest test class).
+You can add it manually by requiring `"anyway/testing/helpers"` and including the `Anyway::Testing::Helpers` module (into RSpec configuration or Minitest test class).

 ## OptionParser integration